Development

 2. Do I trust my team to take ownership?

 Micromanagers often struggle to delegate.
 If you’re checking in constantly or redoing their work, you might be undermining trust.
+Or you might also have the wrong people on the team.

 3. Is my feedback constructive or overly critical?